milinbhakta/ClipRust/README.md

 - `tsconfig.json`: Configuration file for TypeScript.
 - `.env`: Contains environment variables for the project.
 This file is ignored by Git for security reasons.
 - `.env.sample`: A template for the `.env` file.
 You can copy this file to `.env` and fill in your own values.

-## Getting Started

-To get started with this project, you need to have [Node.js](https://nodejs.org/) and [Rust](https://www.rust-lang.org/) installed on your machine.

-1. Clone the repository: `git clone https://github.com/milinbhakta/ClipRust.git`
-2. Navigate into the project directory: `cd ClipRust`
-3. Install the dependencies: `npm install`
-4. Build the Tauri application: `npm run tauri build`

 ## Development